3 minute read

 OR you could use a one liner right from your terminal to do all that for you in one go with the Github CLI:

-flag makes sure the repo is public (swap this for -private
+-publicflag makes sure the repo is public (swap this for-privateif necessary)The

 For the commands inputted, follow the lines that start with a tilde ‘~’.
 Every other line is generated by the Git or Github CLI: